History of Berliner FC Dynamo (2004–present): Consolidation (2007–2010)

 BFC Dynamo suffered two losses in the 11th and 12th matchdays.
 The team came back with a 4–2 win at home against Lichterfelder FC in the 14th matchday on 29 November 2008.
 The team was still in second place in the league.
 BFC Dynamo then met first-placed Tennis Borussia Berlin away in the 15th matchday on 7 December 2008.
 There were about 1,300 supporters of BFC Dynamo in the guest block at Mommsenstadion.
 More than 500 police officers were deployed to the match.
 BFC Dynamo took the lead in the first half.
 But Tennis Bourussia Berlin equalized quickly and then took control of the match.
 Someone in the guest block threw a banger onto the pitch.
 A supporter of BFC Dynamo then tried to climb the fence at the end of the match.
-He was pulled down by another supporter of BFC Dynamo.
+He was pulled down by another supporter of BFC Dynamo and a small scuffle ensued.
 Match stewards of BFC Dynamo intervened and arrested the supporter that had climbed the fence.
 A second banger was thrown onto the pitch.
 The police now suddenly decided to violently storm the guest block with truncheons and tear gas.
 Also bystanders got in the way of the police and were harmed.
 The Chairman of the Economic Council Peter Meyer tried to mediate, but was sprayed with tear gas as well.
 A total of 58 people were injured, including seven police officers.
 Club President Uhlig accused the police operation of being "disproportionate".
 He also accused the police of having also beaten sex to eight-year-old children and women.
 A controversial film from the police operation was spread on the internet.
 The film showed how two police officers confronted a supporter of BFC Dynamo who was standing by and talking on a mobile phone.
 One of the police officers then attacked the supporter with his fists for no apparent reason.
 He then also hit the other supporter that was standing next to him.
 A criminal investigation was launched against the police officer.
 The team eventually lost 4–2 against Tennis Borussia Berlin.
 BFC Dynamo was now 11 points behind leading Tennis Borussia Berlin and with one match more played.
+Any hope of promotion was now dashed.